AnnaWysocki/cvsem/README.md

 Define number of folds `k` and call `cvsem` function.
 Here we use `k=10` folds.
-CV is based on the distance between test sample covariance matrix and the model implied matrix given the test data.
+CV is based on the distance between test sample covariance matrix and the model implied matrix from the training data.
 The distance among sample and implied matrix is defined in `distanceMetric`.
 Here we use `KL-Divergence`.